-- 1. All units to have a rRefrigerator, disposal, dishwasher, range/oven, exhaust hood above range, microwave.
-For rehabilitation pProjects only, if microwave is also the range hood AND recirculates the air, it must include a carbon filter.
-All new construction pProjects are required to have the exhaust hood above the range vented to the outside (See X.5(a) above). - 2.
-All Appliances where ENERGY STAR rating is available shall be ENERGY STAR (e.g. clothes washers, dishwashers, and refrigerators).
+1. Refrigerator, disposal, dishwasher, range/oven, exhaust hood above range, microwave.
+For rehabilitation Projects only, if microwave is also the range hood AND recirculates the air, it must include a carbon filter.
+All new construction Projects are required to have the exhaust hood above the range vented to the outside (See X.5(a) above).

-K.L.Cabinets
+2. All Appliances where ENERGY STAR rating is available shall be ENERGY STAR (e.g. clothes washers, dishwashers and refrigerators).

+K. Cabinets

 - 1. Cases: Solid wood, MDF or particleboard with durable laminate; (see R.5.g below for additional requirements) - 2.
-Countertops: durable laminate at a minimum. - L.M.
-Exterior Stairs, Entrance Landings, and Balconies.
+Countertops: durable laminate at a minimum. - L. Exterior Stairs, Entrance Landings, and Balconies.

-At a mMinimum precast concrete or cast in place treads on painted steel framing with painted steelguardrails and handrails or a system of equivalent or greater durability and quality.
+Minimum precast concrete or cast in place treads on painted steel framing with painted steel quardrails and handrails or a system of equivalent or greater durability and quality.

-M.N.Irrigation
+M. Irrigation